anking2k/nucamp_devops_project/README.md

-# nucamp_devops_project

-Portfolio Project Report - Week 1
-Project: Basketball Team and Player Management Application
+# Project: Basketball Team and Player Management Application

 **Features:**
 The basketball team and player management application will offer the following features: